aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-security/password-protected-presentation/_index.md

   If you want only certain users to modify your presentation, you can set a modification restriction.
 The restriction here prevents people from modifying, changing, or copying things in your presentation (unless they provide the password).

   However, in this case, even without the password, a user will be able to access your document and open it.
-In this read-only mode, the user can view the contents or things—hyperlinks, animations, effects, and others—inside your presentation, but they cannot copy items or save the presentation.
+In this read-only mode, the user can view the contents or things hyperlinks, animations, effects, and others inside your presentation, but they cannot copy items or save the presentation.

 - **Opening**